 - Miss Selfridge & Evans – under the ownership of Phillip Green, stores saw a £17.5 million pound loss and is now making the shift swift to online shopping in attempts to survive

+Is it all too late for the high-street?It appears young adults looking to get their quick clothing fix won’t turn to their local high street anymore.
 These tech-reliant teens are largely influenced by Instagram-starlings who are heavily sponsored by online brands such as Pretty Little Thing.
 Ironically, it appears that if you are a high-street store that’s sinking, your only means of survival is to collaborate with your competitors on the internet.
 This is increasingly clear in Topshop’s move to begin selling its stock on the online department store, Very It’s hard to estimate the longevity of these high-street fashion stores.
 However, the over-saturation of the throwaway clothing marker is making it hard for even the most established brands to survive.

 Share this story